 High Tea at Ram Bagh Palace

-If you are visiting Jaipur a traditional English high tea served in style high tea in the Verandah Café, overlooking the gardens dotted with foraging peacocks Located in the stunning Ram Bagh Palace this leisurely experience should definitely be on your foodie bucket list.
+If you are visiting Jaipur, a traditional English high tea served in style, at the Verandah Café overlooking the gardens dotted with foraging peacock, at the stunning Ram Bagh Palace, should be on your foodie bucket list.
 There’s the Royal Afternoon High Tea which serves Indian savoury snacks and sweets, and there’s the more traditional Victorian one with its English pastries, finger cucumber sandwiches, scones with traditional Cornish clotted cream, homemade preserves, vegetable curry puffs, and fragrant teas, complete with teapot and strainer.

 Street Food Highs on Nostalgia and Culinary Expertise